alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 academia is so different.

-A good advisor will help you figure out what problem you should try tackling next, explain why that decision makes sense, and repeat this process until you figure out how to do it yourself.
+A good advisor will help you figure out what problem you should try tackling next, explain why that decision makes sense, and repeat this process until you can do it yourself.
 This is what people mean when they say you'll develop research taste.
 If a professor doesn't do this, then they aren't a good advisor, and professors want to be good advisors.
 It's how they get *their* reputation.